 • Access to discount codes and coupons

-• Promotion on your website, blog, and/or social media platforms
+• Promotion on your website, blog, and social media platforms

 8) Measure your campaign results

-Finally, it is important to measure the results you obtained through your campaign.
+Measure the results you obtain through your campaign to determine its marketing effectiveness.
 This is how you figure out the level of success you have had reaching your market using influencers.
-Think back to the SMART goals that you set when you started your campaign and see if you achieved your objectives.
+Think back to the SMART goals you set when you started your campaign and see if you achieved your objectives.

 Things to measure include:

-• Engagement: Likes, shares, comments, Retweets, Mentions, Direct Messages, and Reposts on channels like social media, blogs, and forums.
+• Engagement: Likes, shares, comments, Retweets, Mentions, Direct Messages, and Reposts on social media, blogs, and forums.

-• Reach: How many people are actually seeing the content your influencer is sharing about your brand?
+• Reach: How many people see the content your influencer is sharing about your brand?

-• Resonance: The actions that were completed by your audience members after they consume and/or interact with the influencer’s content involving your brand.
+• Resonance: The actions completed by your audience members after they consume and interact with the influencer’s content involving your brand

-• Clicks: Number of clicks on the content the influencer shares about your brand.
+• Clicks: Number of clicks on the content shared by your influencer

-• Follow Count: Track the increase and decrease of your number of social media followers over time to see whether the influencer is helping or hindering you.
+• Follower count: Track the increase and decrease of your social media followers over time to see whether the influencer is helping or hindering you

 Successful influencer marketing campaigns